-At VWA, we have dedicated classes for beginners twice a week (on Mondays and Wednesdays at VWA Dunbar).
-In addition to our ongoing program of beginners classes, we also offer a special three-week introduction to Aikido program in September and in January.
+At VWA, we have dedicated classes for beginners on Fridays at VWA Dunbar (St Philip's).
+In addition to our ongoing program of beginners classes, we also offer a special six-session introduction to Aikido program in September and in January.
 The program is intended as a first introduction to Aikido for those who are curious about this martial art, and is designed to show various aspects: from basic footwork movements to basic techniques to weapons practice and to dealing with multiple attackers.

 You are welcome to come and watch a class (beginners or regular), and start practicing with us at any time!